Gtithi/semantic-search-engine1/README.md

-# semantic-search-engine1
+semantic-search-engine1
 An AI-powered document search engine that lets you upload and search across PDF, Word, and text files using semantic understanding.
-Built with FastAPI, React, FAISS, and Sentence Transformers to deliver intelligent, context-aware search results beyond simple keyword matching
+Built with FastAPI, React, FAISS, and Sentence Transformers to deliver intelligent, context-aware search results beyond simple keyword matching.

 Overview
 This project implements an AI-powered semantic document search engine that allows users to upload and search across PDF, Word, and text files using natural language understanding rather than traditional keyword matching.